UniMath/agda-unimath/src/category-theory/composition-operations-on-binary-families-of-sets.lagda.md

     is-prop-is-associative-composition-operation-binary-family-Set
 ```

-### Being unital is a property of composition operations in binary families of sets
+### Being unital is a property of composition operations on binary families of sets

 **Proof:** Suppose `e e' : (x : A) → hom-set x x` are both right and left units
 with regard to composition.
 It is enough to show that `e ＝ e'` since the right